 Before enrolling yourself in an expensive Business school, you need to ask yourself whether you’re dedicated to your decision.
 Another two years of life as a student can take a toll on you, especially when it has been years since you sat in a lecture.

 So, being financially prepared is important.
-But, it is essential still to make sure you’re committed to the decision enough and have weighed on all the factors.
+It is still essential to make sure you’re committed to the decision enough and have weighed on all the factors.
 Going back from job to school brings about changes in your lifestyle.
-So, it is important for you to think about these changes beforehand.
+So, it would be best if you thought about these changes beforehand.

 Many professionals decide in haste just because their friends suggested so only to regret it later.
-Make sure you don’t end up being one of them.
+Don’t end up being one of those.

 Once you’re done with all the prior thought and consideration, this is the final question you need to ask yourself.
 If you’re weighing on the option of going back to school and have a solid reason for it, is it the only way you can go?

 Ask yourself whether it is your last resort, and there is absolutely no other option.
-This is important because the time, energy, and money you will invest in an MBA are going to be huge.
-Especially the time you will have to give it won’t come back to you and to begin with, you will struggle to cope up with the change in lifestyle.
+This is important because the time, energy, and money you will invest in an MBA will be huge.
+Especially the time you will have to give it won’t come back to you and to begin with, you will struggle to cope with the lifestyle change.

 Hence, it is much better to make sure that the reason you have for pursuing an MBA is indeed valid.
 And the answer to the question- "Is an MBA worth it?" isn’t manufactured by the prevailing point of view.

-Take your time, the Business Schools and the money in your pocket aren’t going anywhere.
-What’s important is the thinking behind a decision and how will it affect your life.
-Hence, it is better to think deep and thorough to avoid making a blunder at a crucial juncture in your career.
+Take your time; the Business Schools and the money in your pocket aren’t going anywhere.
+What’s important is the thinking behind a decision and how it will affect your life.
+Hence, it is better to think deeply and thoroughly to avoid making a blunder at a crucial juncture in your career.

-Making a decision for an MBA can be challenging.
-Besides taking into consideration time and money, you have to check if in your professional area this is becoming a must-have.
+Deciding for an MBA can be challenging.
+Besides taking into consideration time and money, you have to check if this is becoming a must-have in your professional area.

-Maybe the area does not require an MBA title, but it's a way to reach out to the best companies or even networking with people that most probably will be very successful if not already are.
+Maybe the area does not require an MBA title, but it's a way to reach out to the best companies or even network with people who will probably be very successful, if not already.

-Instead of asking others about their opinion about MBA courses and their impact on a resume, ask yourself, is an MBA worth it for you?
+Instead of asking others about their opinion about MBA courses and their impact on a resume, ask yourself, is an MBA worth it?

-If your profession requires, you have the time, the motivation, and is not concerned about taking some time to pay back your student loan, then it should probably consider move on with it.
+If your profession requires you to have the time, motivation, and concern about taking some time to pay back your student loan, you should probably consider moving on with it.